-(1) None of the Named Executive Officers received any Restricted Stock Awards or LTIP Payouts in 1998, 1999 or 2000.

-(2) Primarily represents contributions by the Company to the Named Executive Officers' accounts under a 401K plan, and to a lesser extent, taxable income originating from term life insurance premiums paid on behalf of the Named Executive Officers under the Company's standard employee group benefits plan.
-(3) Represents compensation paid to Mr. York from April 19, 1999, the date that his employment with the Company commenced as Vice President and Chief Financial Officer.
+- (1) None of the Named Executive Officers received any Restricted Stock Awards or LTIP Payouts in 1999, 2000 or 2001. - (2) Other annual compensation represents taxable income originating from term life insurance premiums paid on behalf of the Named Executive Officer under the Company's standard employee group benefits plan. - (3) Represents compensation paid to Mr. York from April 19, 1999, the date that his employment with the Company commenced as Vice President and Chief Financial Officer.